 MASSOUD HASSAN MOHAMMED, Ahmed, MA in Egyptology, University of ASYUT, Egypt: ‘The Necropolis Surrounding the Mausoleum of Agha Khan: Archaeological and Architectural Studies.’

 MITRAKHOVICH, Stanislav, MA in Political Science, Russian State University for the Humanities, MOSCOW: ‘EU-Russia relations in the context of party politics.’

 Stas recalls his time in London, here.

 MOHAMED, Osama, Special Diploma, ASWAN University, Egypt: ‘The Book of the Dead Papyri from the Tomb of User (QHN 2).’
 Award postponed to 2020.

 PAVLEVCHEV, Nikolay, PhD in Civil and Family Law, PLOVDIV University, Bulgaria: ‘Termination of debtor’s participation in commercial companies due to insolvency.’

 SAMOILENKO, Yuliia, PhD in History and Archaeology, ZAPORIZHZHIA National University, Ukraine: ‘The Foreign Policy of Montenegro in The Context of Geopolitical Transformations in The Balkans (2006-2017).’

-In addition the Trust will be hosting two visting students of the Royal Drawing School during November 2019.
+In addition the Trust will be hosting two visiting students of the Royal Drawing School during November 2019.
 Details tbc.

 Testimonials from students visiting the Trust in previous years are available here.